 The Battleship Missouri, Pacific Aviation Museum, and Oklahoma Memorial are situated on restricted-access Ford Island.
 Your Passport ticket includes free transportation to and from Ford Island.

 On the Battleship Missouri you get to choose which tour is right for you.
-Do you prefer to take your time in a self-guided tour, would you like the Acoustiguide audio tour or do you feel best about joining a 35-minute Mighty Mo guided tour?
+Do you prefer to take your time in a self-guided tour, or do you feel best about joining a 35-minute Mighty Mo guided tour?
 Many visitors prefer the Mighty Mo guided tour, as it allows you to ask your guide questions and get the most out of your experience.

 The Mighty Mo Pass includes admission and your choice of the following tours: